Ancient Castles to Visit Near Inverness

 One of the most memorable landmarks in Inverness is the imposing medieval castle in the Old Town.
-This famous castle was built in the 11th century and is perched high on a hill overlooking the River Ness.
-Inverness Castle had a pivotal role in Shakespeare’s “Macbeth” and has been home to a succession of buildings, the first of which was a simple wooden palisade structure built in 1057.
+Inverness Castle sits high on a hill overlooking the River Ness.
+This famous castle had a pivotal role in Shakespeare’s “Macbeth”.
+A succession of buildings has been built and rebuilt here over the centuries.
+The first of which was a simple wooden palisade structure built in 1057.

 The castle as it appears today was built in 1836 by architect William Burn.
 One renovated wall of the original castle still stands for visitors to catch a glimpse of historic building techniques.
 Tourists can roam the castle grounds and climb to the viewing platform to take in some of the breath-taking views over the city and the Ness Valley.

-Located just 15 minutes east of Inverness, Cawdor Castle was also mentioned in Shakespeare’s classic “Macbeth”.
-The current castle was built in 1454 and remains the ancestral home of the Campbell Earls of Cawdor.
-There are lots of activities for tourists to enjoy, making it an excellent choice for a family day out or romantic walk round the walls.
-The castle grounds house a golf course, nature trails and a variety of lovely fishing spots as well as the all-important castle tour.
+Located just 15 minutes east of Inverness, Cawdor Castle also appears in Shakespeare’s classic “Macbeth”.
+The current castle dates from 1454 and is still the ancestral home of the Campbell Earls of Cawdor.
+There are lots of activities for tourists to enjoy.
+Making it an excellent choice for a family day out or romantic walk round the walls.
+The castle grounds house a golf course, nature trails and a variety of lovely fishing spots.
+As well as the all-important castle tour.

 One of Britain’s oldest continually inhabited houses.
 Dating back to the early 1300’s, this stunning castle lies nearby the Highland villages of Golspie and Dornoch, overlooking the Moray Firth.
 Just an hour-long drive from Inverness, Dunrobin Castle is a wondrous sight to behold and an Instagrammers dream, presenting several picturesque opportunities to take advantage of at the castle and the surrounding area.